 On the menu: "Lunch Lady classics and new Vietnamese inspired cuisines."

 You'll find, of course, the bún bò huế immortalized by Bourdain on TV, along with items like bún thái (Thai-style noodles), bún mắm (a thick seafood soup with seafood), and bánh canh cua (sticky noodles with crab), among others.
 They've teased taste buds with photos of their prawn and pork skewers, and garlic noodle dishes too.

 Their traditional Vietnamese brunch will be availabled daily from 11 a.m. to 3 p.m.
 You can also expect some neighbourhood favourites from Five Elements to make a lasting return on their lunch menu.
 The dinner menu will feature dishes that include a variety of shareable “family style” bites made with authentic and local ingredients.
 Additionally, the bar program will feature a freshly minted cocktail menu that reintroduces some classic drinks with a Southeast Asian twist.

 As they gear up for the long-anticipated opening, Lunch Lady is keeping busy honing their take-out skills, and recently teamed up with Feed the Frontline Canada to serve meals to staff at St. Paul's Hospital and Vancouver General Hospital.

-No official opening date has been shared yet.
 Follow them @thelunchlady on Instagram for updates.